 - The Astro Hotel accommodates 43 people.
 The County has a month-to-month contract with the hotel.

-- The Fairgrounds can host 68 individuals.
+- The Fairgrounds can host 62 individuals in 31 trailers.
 The length of time this NSC will operate is up to the discretion of the board of supervisors.

 Each site has 24-hour security and on-site, around-the-clock management.